 THE BIG STRING THING CONCERT – SATURDAY 11 APRIL – CRESWICK TOWN HALL Concert runs from 9:30pm- 10:15pm

-EXPECTED RUN ORDER (TBC)
+EXPECTED CONCERT RUN ORDER (TBC)

 9:30 15 minutes Haas Sisters as duo